 When notifying individuals, the FTC recommends you:

-Most states have breach notification laws that tell you what information you must, or must not, provide in your breach notice.
+State breach notification laws typically tell you what information you must, or must not, provide in your breach notice.
 In general, unless your state law says otherwise, you’ll want to:

 - how it happened